BryceLuna/Fraud_Detection/README.md

 The goal of NLP.py was to generate a new feature variable, probability of fraud, from the event description.
 Each event text was converted to a TF-IDF vector.
 The matrix resulting from the transformation was then used to train a Multinomial Naive Bayes model (MNB).
 Finally, each plain text description was passed to the MNB model and a probability of fraud was output.

 Considerations:
 1. Because TF-IDF was used to generate the word count frequencies, each event's description length was not taken into account.
-However, it is plausible that fraudulent event's have on average shorter description lengths.
+However, it is plausible that fraudulent events have on average shorter description lengths.
 To account for this possibility the body length variable, a measure of the text length, was retained in Data_Cleaning.py.

 2. Stop words were removed when constructing the TF-IDF matrix.
 However, stemming and lemmatizing were not done.
 It is possible that there might be some performance gain by doing these operations.